rodneyshupe/Cookbook/Recipes/Entrees/Pork/RoastFreshHam.rst

 Directions
 ----------

-1. Carefully slice through skin and fat with serrated knife, making 1-inch diamond pattern.
-Be careful not to cut into meat.
+1. Slice carefully through skin and fat with a serrated knife, making a 1-inch diamond pattern.
+Take care not to cut into the meat.
-2. In large (about 16-quart) bucket or stockpot, dissolve salt and brown sugar in 1 gallon hot tap water.
+2. In a large (about 16-quart) bucket or stockpot, dissolve salt and brown sugar in 1 gallon hot tap water.
 Add garlic, bay leaves, black pepper, and 1 gallon cold water.
 Submerge ham in brine and refrigerate 8 to 24 hours.
-3. Set large disposable roasting pan on baking sheet for extra support;
-   place flat wire rack in roasting pan.
-Remove ham from brine; rinse under cold water and dry thoroughly with paper towels.
+3. Set a large disposable roasting pan on a baking sheet for extra support, then place a flat wire rack in the pan.
+Remove ham from brine, rinse under cold water, and dry thoroughly with paper towels.
 Place ham, wide cut-side down, on rack.
 (If using sirloin end, place ham skin-side up.)
 Let ham stand, uncovered, at room temperature 1 hour.
 4. Meanwhile, adjust oven rack to lowest position and heat oven to 500F.
-In work bowl of food processor fitted with steel blade, process sage, parsley, garlic, salt, pepper, and oil until mixture forms smooth paste, about 30 seconds.
+In the work bowl of a food processor fitted with steel blade, process sage, parsley, garlic, salt, pepper, and oil until mixture forms a smooth paste, about 30 seconds.
 Rub all sides of ham with paste.
 5. Roast ham at 500F for 20 minutes.
-While ham is roasting make the glaze.
-Bring all glaze ingredients to boil in small nonreactive saucepan over high heat; reduce heat to medium-low and simmer until syrupy and reduced to about 1 1/3 cups, 5 to 7 minutes.
+While ham roasts, make the glaze.
+Bring all glaze ingredients to a boil in a small nonreactive saucepan over high heat, then reduce heat to medium-low and simmer until syrupy and reduced to about 1 1/3 cups, 5 to 7 minutes.
 (Glaze will thicken as it cools between bastings; cook over medium heat about 1 minute, stirring once or twice, before using.)
-6. Reduce oven temperature to 350F and continue to roast, brushing ham with glaze every 45 minutes, until center of ham registers 145F to 150F on instant-read thermometer (see illustration below for thermometer placement), about 2 1/2 hours longer.
+6. Reduce oven temperature to 350F and continue to roast, brushing ham with glaze every 45 minutes, until center of ham registers 145F to 150F on an instant-read thermometer (see illustration below for thermometer placement), about 2 1/2 hours longer.
 Tent ham loosely with foil and let stand until center of ham registers 155F to 160F on thermometer, 30 to 40 minutes.
 Carve, following instructions below, and serve.

 Variations
 ----------